madhavlab/madhavlab.github.io/_pages/projects/2023_csri_dst_music.md

 ## Overview

   - Project funded by [CSRI]() and [Department of Science and Technology (DST), GoI]().
-  - Project duration- approved recently
+  - Project duration: approved recently

 ## Description
 <!---